SEKTIONEM/Music-Disk-Bags/README.md

 # MusicDiskBags
+mod, that adds pretty music things

-mod created by Decrypt(art) and Secti(programmer).
-Adds pretty music things
+created by Decrypt(art) and Secti(programmer)